jamaier/Portfolio/README.md

 * _HTML_
 * _CSS_
+* _BOOTSTRAP_
 * _GIT_
 * _GitHub Pages_

 ## Description

-_This webpage is a baseline portfolio with written in HTML and CSS to showcase my CURRENT abilities.
+_This webpage is a baseline portfolio with written in HTML, CSS and bootstrap to showcase my current abilities.
 It has links to a number of my current projects and GitHub pages to view and clone if you wish._

 ## Setup/Installation Requirements